laukik29/laukik29.github.io/_projects/6_project.md

 ## Overview

 This project explores **machine learning applications in autoimmune disease classification and genetic analysis**, focusing on **Pediatric Inflammatory Bowel Disease (PIBD),Rheumatoid arthritis and Narcolepsy**.
 By integrating **supervised learning, genetic analysis, and feature selection techniques**, the study enhances disease prediction and biomarker identification.
+Work done under the guidance and support of [Dr. Meenal Kowshik](https://www.bits-pilani.ac.in/goa/meenal-kowshik/), Professor Department of Biological Sciences at BITS Pilani, K K Birla Goa Campus

 ---